ShanHuang-ec/shanhuang-ec.github.io/index.md

 I am also affiliated with the [University of Copenhagen] and [BCCP Berlin].

-I will be visiting [Haas School of Business at the University of California, Berkeley], from September to December 2021.
+I am visiting [Haas School of Business at the University of California, Berkeley], from September 2021 to January 2022.